monter-php/Sporty-task/event-score-updater/README.md

 ## AI Usage
 Some code and documentation were generated or assisted by AI tools (e.g., ChatGPT, GitHub Copilot).
 All outputs were reviewed and validated.

+I mostly used AI generation to create unit and integration tests.
+Then, I verified the code in terms of the test cases.
+I also used AI generation to check the optimal options for solving some problems, such as, for example, retrying the querying of the REST API endpoint `score-service` in the event of transient issues with its operation.
+For this purpose, I used the `Deep research` functionality from Perplexity.ai.

+AI was also used as an aid in creating documentation (basic docs structure and diagrams).